(561) 270-0913

 • Difficulty communicating

 Neurodevelopmental disorders often emerge in children.
 As a parent, look out for these symptoms and take your child to a doctor to diagnose the disorder early so you can adjust parental strategies to accommodate your child.
-If you used Tylenol or acetaminophen during pregnancy, you could file a product liability claim against the at-fault party’s insurance company to pursue compensation for neurodevelopmental disorder damages.

-What is Autism and How Does it Affect a Newborn Child?
+What is Autism, and How Does it Affect a Newborn Child?

 Autism is a neurodevelopment disorder that encompasses a broad range of challenges with social skills, repetitive behaviors, speech, and nonverbal communication.
-According to the Center for Disease Control, one in every 44 children is affected by autism spectrum disorder.
+According to the Centers for Disease Control, one in every 44 children is affected by autism spectrum disorder.

-Since autism is a spectrum disorder, it does not affect everyone the same way and can present each person with different strengths and challenges.
+Since autism is a spectrum disorder, it does not affect everyone the same way and can present each person with different challenges.
 Autism can be accompanied by other medical issues, such as gastrointestinal disorders, seizures, sleep disorders, depression, and anxiety.

 Symptoms of Autism in a Newborn